Frequently Asked Questions

 We have a nice selection of BCDs and Wetsuits in our rental line but we cannot guarantee that we have gear for every body type.
 Please take a look at our manufacturer’s sizing charts here.
 Our wetsuits are 3mm long-sleeved shortys which is sufficient exposure protection for most divers given our water temps.
 If you are not sure we have gear that will fit, or know you get cold easily, we suggest you visit your local dive shop for gear prior to your trip.

-Culebra Divers offers training through two internationally recognized agencies, PADI and SDI.
-Our operation is the only authorized PADI Dive Resort and SDI Dive Center in Puerto Rico.
+Culebra Divers offers training through PADI.
+Our operation is the only authorized PADI Dive Resort.
 Our cross-trained instructors are able to provide a safe, practical, and thorough training experience regardless of the agency you choose.

-Yes, our training agencies PADI and SDI all have medical requirements in order to participate in scuba diving.
-You will be required to complete and sign a medical release form in order to participate.
-In some cases you will need a physician’s signature on your form in order to participate.
-For this reason we highly recommend that you download the medical form the website and complete it well in advance of your trip in case you need a doctor’s approval.
-The medical form can be found here.
+Yes, the training agency PADI has medical requirements in order to participate in scuba diving.
+You will be required to complete and sign a PADI Medical form in order to participate.
+In some cases you will need a physician’s signature on your form (page 2) in order to participate.
+For this reason we highly recommend that you download the medical form and complete it well in advance of your trip in case you need a doctor’s approval.

 Yes, we have space available on our boats where you are welcome to keep your belongings with you.
 For larger items like suitcases we ask that you leave those in your room.

 Yes, we provide fresh bottled water for you and snacks (please let us know in advance about any food allergies).

 - Our morning two tank dive trip leaves the dock at 9:00AM and returns to the dock approximately 1:00PM.